Satwikan/dsa/graph/README.md

 - cross edge: two vertices are connected by an edge but not by a back-edge
 - ![image](https://i.ibb.co/xDG9LLw/image-2022-06-21-103326829.png)
 - if there is a cross edge then on dfs we won't update the low value of the vertex based on cross edge

+## Kruskal's Algorithm for Minimum Spanning Tree

+- given a weighted connected and undirected graph
+- generate a minimum spanning tree for the given graph
+- we will just output weight of the produced tree

+### Algo
+- sort all edges in increasing order
+- add 1st edge to the tree
+- now for every edge min. to max. until size of mst does not become V-1 check if on adding this edge to our tree it forms cycle if not, then add it edge